 Preservation of Silage

-Safesil and Safesil Challenge provide superbly effective preservation of the most valuable and versatile of all your conserved feed crops – silage.
-Developed in conjunction with SLU, Swedish University of Agricultural Sciences, Safesil forage preservatives use ingredients that are proven to be effective in preventing losses caused by undesirable bacteria, yeasts and moulds.
+Safesil Silage preservatives provide effective preservation of the most valuable and versatile of all your conserved feed crops – silage.
+Developed in conjunction with SLU, Swedish University of Agricultural Sciences, Safesil silage preservatives use ingredients that are proven to be effective in preventing losses caused by undesirable bacteria, yeasts and moulds.

 Safesil forage preservatives are safe because they contain only human food-grade preservatives, have a pH of 8, and will not irritate the skin or corrode machinery.
 Safesil forage preservatives are endorsed by the Swedish Dairy Association for their environmental safety, ease of handling and all-round performance.